Neal Pattman: Biography

 Pattman was born in Madison County, Georgia, United States, one of fourteen children.
 He learned harmonica playing from his father, after an accident involving a wagon wheel at the age of nine left him with only his left arm.
 Inspired by Sonny Terry's playing and distinctive whoops and hollers, Pattman played on the street corners of nearby Athens, Georgia.
 He found regular employment in the University of Georgia's kitchens, and gained further experience and local adoration for his regular live performances at various clubs and festivals.
-However, his more general renown was minimal until 1989, when he performed at the Lincoln Center for the Performing Arts in New York.
+However, his more general renown was minimal until 1989, when he performed at the Lincoln Center for the Performing Arts in New York City.

 A meeting in 1991 with Tim Duffy, of the Music Maker Relief Foundation, led to Pattman playing with Cootie Stark, supporting Taj Mahal, on a nationwide Blues Revival Tour.
 Playing with the British blues guitarist, Dave Peabody, led to Pattman releasing three albums between 1995 and 2001.
 He also contributed to Kenny Wayne Shepherd's album and DVD, 10 Days Out: Blues from the Backroads, which was released in 2007.

 However, Pattman had already died of bone cancer in May 2005, in Athens, Georgia, aged 79.